peterstollenwerk/auf-style/README.md

   * [ ] Implement Box-Theme-Field into StyleSettingsField and check performance

+* [ ] Inline Styles can and should be realized with Kirby Editor!

 * [ ] Implement Box Helpers
   * [ ] .safe-text, .safe-texts
   * [ ] .border-outset, .borders-outset